liaa2/tic-tac-toe/README.md

 ### Wishlist
  - AI player mode with different difficulty levels.
- - Make the game rules harder i.e. allow players to get n X's or O's in a row on a m x m board.
+ - Make game rules harder i.e. To win the game, players need to get n X's or O's in a row on a m x m board.